 In small namespaces, the impact of DECdns on timesharing systems should be minimal.
 The impact depends partly on the number of node object entries and soft links in the namespace, the frequency of use of those names, and the load placed on the system by other applications.
-If you are concerned with DECdns capacity requirements, see Section 8.3 for additional guidelines.
+If you are concerned with DECdns capacity requirements, see Section 8.3, "DECdns Server Capacity Planning" for additional guidelines.

 Unless you already have a DNS Version 1 namespace, the first system in your network to make the transition to DECnet-Plus must be a DECdns server.
-Many additional factors can influence the choice of the first DECnet-Plus system (see Chapter 2 for details).
+Many additional factors can influence the choice of the first DECnet-Plus system (see Chapter 2, "Planning the Transition" for details).